laravel/docs/cashier-paddle.md

     $user->subscription()->pause();

 When a subscription is paused, Cashier will automatically set the `paused_at` column in your database.
-This column is used to know when the `paused` method should begin returning `true`.
+This column is used to determine when the `paused` method should begin returning `true`.
 For example, if a customer pauses a subscription on March 1st, but the subscription was not scheduled to recur until March 5th, the `paused` method will continue to return `false` until March 5th.
-This is done because a user is typically allowed to continue using an application until the end of their billing cycle.
+This is because a user is typically allowed to continue using an application until the end of their billing cycle.

 By default, pausing happens at the next billing interval so the customer can use the remainder of the period they paid for.
-If you want to pause immediately, you may use `pauseNow`:
+If you want to pause a subscription immediately, you may use the `pauseNow` method:

     $user->subscription()->pauseNow();

-You can also pause the subscription until a specific moment in time, let's say, for a month:
+Using the `pauseUntil` method, you can pause the subscription until a specific moment in time:

     $user->subscription()->pauseUntil(now()->addMonth());

-Or if you would like to use a combination of the two above:
+Or, you may use the `pauseNowUntil` method to immediately pause the subscription until a given point in time:

     $user->subscription()->pauseNowUntil(now()->addMonth());